abhimanyukumar94/Automating-VM-Provisioning/README.md

 # Provision-VMs-Ansible-Playbook-Bash
-Automated provisioning of Virtual Machines (VMs) on Remote Bare-Metal machines using a Bash Script and Ansible Playbook
+Automated provisioning and spawning of Virtual Machines (VMs) on Remote Bare-Metal machines using a Bash Script and Ansible Playbook

 # About
 This repository consists of the following: